maros/Zway-ThermostatControl/README.md

 ## globalSchedules

-A list of schedules.
-A schedule may apply to multiple presence modes, days of the week and have a starting and end time.
+A list of global schedules.
+A schedule may apply to one or multiple presence modes, days of the week and have a starting and end time.
 Every schedule has a setpoint.
-If schedules overlap, only the first matching zone will be evaluated.
+If schedule rules overlap, only the first matching schedule will be processed.
+The order of schedules therefore matters.

 ## globalSchedules.presenceMode

-List of presence modes (see https://github.com/maros/Zway-Presence) that this schedule applies to. ie. allows to define low temperatures for vacations.
+List of presence modes (see https://github.com/maros/Zway-Presence) that this schedule applies to. ie. allows to define low temperatures for vacations and away modes.

 ## globalSchedules.dayofweek